An observer's perspective of the Unruh and Hawking effects -- using coherent signals to extract information from a black hole: Conclusions

-Very detailed discussions and helpful criticism from Scott Thomas were especially useful and I thank him for this and other rather educational excursions.
+\acknowledgments Detailed discussions and helpful criticism from Scott Thomas were especially useful and I thank him for this and other rather educational excursions.
 Dr. Achim Kempf's rather clear discussions were inspiring.
 The hospitality of the Rutgers Physics Department and the NHETC is also gratefully acknowledged.
+A very careful and exhaustive review by an anonymous referee is greatly appreciated.